EamonnOB/Blackjack-Game/README.md

 The first two times I didn't properly think it through and started coding before I knew what I was trying to achieve.
 The third time I started on paper.
 I drew out a flow chart of the game before I started coding.
 This worked much better as it was clear in my head what I was doing.
-I decided to create two classes for the cards and then a Deck class that utilises the Card class.
+I decided to create two classes; one for the playing cards and then a Deck class that utilises the Card class.